Firmware / Embedded Software Engineer

 What do we offer?

-We offer competitive salary with great pension and insurance benefits.
-We have a positive, flexible, and trust-based work environment, with flexible working condition.
-We are a team of highly competent and friendly colleagues, with lots of social events, such as game nights, chess, running clubs etc. Our office is centrally located in Oslo, close to public transportation of all kind.
+We offer a competitive salary with great pension and insurance benefits.
+We have a positive, flexible, and trust-based work environment, with flexible working conditions.
+We are a team of highly competent and friendly colleagues, with lots of social events, such as game nights, chess, running clubs, etc. Our office is centrally located in Oslo, close to public transportation of all kinds.

 Does this sound interesting?
 If so, we want to hear from you!
-We are interviewing candidates on a continuous basis.
-We therefore encourage interested applicants to submit their application as early as possible.
+We are interviewing candidates continuously.
+We therefore encourage interested applicants to submit their applications as early as possible.

 - Department